 NATIONAL TRAINER AND CONSULTANT OF THE PAX GOOD BEHAVIOR GAME

-Mike Muempfer is a PAX Partner and School Climate Specialist.
-He has worked or consulted at over 50 elementary, middle, and high schools in Maryland specializing in PAX Good Behavior Game, PBIS, student/staff engagement, school safety, and school environment.
-He has also consulted with schools in Washington DC, Washington, New York, New Jersey, Texas, and Kansas.
-He has also worked as a Behavior Management Coach for teachers in Baltimore and a Social Emotional Learning Curriculum Coach while at Johns Hopkins University School of Public Health.
+Mike Muempfer is a National PAX trainer, consultant, and a PAX Partner.
+Currently, he is the Lead Specialist for Student Behavior and School Climate for the Maryland State Department of Education.
+He has worked in education in a variety of capacities at the school, university, district, and state levels.
+He has worked with or consulted for over 500 elementary, middle, and high schools in Maryland specializing in the PAX Good Behavior Game, Multi-Tiered System of Support, Positive Behavior Interventions and Supports, Youth Mental Health First-Aid, CPI: Non-Violent Crisis Intervention, Restorative Justice, bully prevention, student/staff engagement, school safety, and school environment.
+He has also consulted with schools/districts in California, Illinois, Kansas, New Jersey, Montana, New Mexico, New York, Texas, Virginia, Washington, and Washington DC.
+He has also worked as a Behavior Management Coach for teachers in Baltimore and a Social Emotional Learning Curriculum Coach while working at the Johns Hopkins University School of Public Health, Department of Prevention and Early Intervention.
 Mike began his career in education as a classroom teacher in the Baltimore City School District for ten years.
 He is a graduate of Penn State University.